ruinernin/foxystreams/README.md

 ------
 Choose categories to search within on rarbg.

-Definition of ranked switch from [api](https://torrentapi.org/apidocs_v2.txt)
+Definition of ranked switch from API.

-    By default the api will return only ranked torrents ( internal ) , scene releases + -rarbg releases + -rartv releases.
+>By default the api will return only ranked torrents ( internal ) , scene releases + -rarbg releases + -rartv releases.
+>
-    If you want other groups included in the results use the ranked parameter with a value of 0 to get them included.
+>If you want other groups included in the results use the ranked parameter with a value of 0 to get them included.

 Usage